OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 A container is a lightweight, portable computing environment that includes all the necessary files to run independently.

 Containerization is the process of making an application runnable as a container.
 Once the application can run as a container, it will run the same regardless of the infrastructure that is used to execute the container.
 Containers are loaded with container images that run a specific application inside the container.
-If you have an IT application in mind, from setting up a database, to loading different operating systems, to accessing a deep learning platform, containerization has you covered.
+If you want to build a modern application, from setting up a database, to loading different operating systems, to accessing a deep learning platform, you're going to need containerization.

-Containerization has been widely adopted in recent years, partly due to the availability of cloud technologies, which make container scaling and replication possible, unlocking the business value of containers.
+Containerization has been widely adopted in recent years, partly due to the availability of cloud technologies.
+Cloud technologies allow you to scale and replicate containers, and they lower the barrier to entry.

 ### Containers complement your DevOps process